googleapis/google-cloud-cpp/release/howto-update-conan-package.md

 ```

 Review \[Conan's policy\]\[conan-old-version-policy\] with respect to old
 versions.
-The policy only requires to keep 3 minor versions of the current major
+The policy only requires keeping 3 minor versions of the current major
 release series.
 Take advantage of the policy to clean up old versions **and**
 the code to support them.